Festival

 The CellEAST Festival has evolved into a national cultural brand and became part of the Eastern European cello festival network.

-During the 2022-2024 editions, we had the pleasure of inviting renowned soloists and professors, including: Wen-Sinn Yang (Switzerland/Germany), Bruno Cocset (France), Marin Cazacu (Romania), Răzvan Suma (Romania), Andrei Ioniță (Romania/Germany), Denis Severin (Ukraine/Switzerland), Mihai Marica (Romania/America), Laszlo Fenyo (Hungary), Valentin Răduțiu (Romania/Germany), Alexandra Guțu (Romania), Attila Pasztor (Austria), Dragan Djordjevich (Serbia), Atanas Krastev (Bulgaria), Mihail Jojatu (Romania/America), Marius Urba (Lithuania/Germany), Ștefan Cazacu (Romania), Krzysztof Karpeta (Poland), Yoko Hasegawa (Japan), Adrian Mantu (Romania/Ireland), Ella Bokor (Romania), Julia Karpeta (Poland), Mircea Marian (Romania), Nick Photino (America), Octavian Lup (Romania), Teodora Atanasova (Bulgaria), Ani Marie Paladi (Romania) and Filip Papa (Romania).
+During the 2022-2025 editions, we had the pleasure of inviting renowned soloists and professors, including: Wen-Sinn Yang (Switzerland/Germany), Bruno Cocset (France), Marin Cazacu (Romania), Răzvan Suma (Romania), Andrei Ioniță (Romania/Germany), Denis Severin (Ukraine/Switzerland), Mihai Marica (Romania/America), László Fenyo (Hungary), Valentin Răduțiu (Romania/Germany), Alexandra Guțu (Romania), Attila Pasztor (Austria), Dragan Djordjevich (Serbia), Atanas Krastev (Bulgaria), Mihail Jojatu (Romania/America), Marius Urba (Lithuania/Germany), Ștefan Cazacu (Romania), Krzysztof Karpeta (Poland), Yoko Hasegawa (Japan), Adrian Mantu (Romania/Ireland), Ella Bokor (Romania), Julia Karpeta (Poland), Mircea Marian (Romania), Nick Photino (America), Octavian Lup (Romania), Teodora Atanasova (Bulgaria), Sevak Avanesyan (Armenia), Ani Marie Paladi (Romania) and Filip Papa (Romania).

-The young generation of musicians is crucial for our cultural future, for this reason we organize every year masterclasses and group lessons which are essential in the artistic development of all participants.
+The young generation of musicians is essential to our cultural future; therefore, each year we organize masterclasses and group lessons that play a vital role in the artistic development of all participants.

 Another major project in Romania was the CellEAST International Competition, the first edition which took place in 2024.
 This is the only international competition in Romania dedicated exclusively to cellists, and it attracted 70 participants from 18 countries.